-- Purple is known first and foremost for its mattresses, but it also has bedding products like a seat cushion, mattress protectors, pillows and sheets.
+- Purple is known first and foremost for its mattresses, but it also has bedding products like seat cushions, mattress protectors, pillows, and sheets.

-- Purple bed sheets are extremely soft and made with breathable fabric to keep you cool.
-They’re also moisture wicking.
+- Purple bed sheets are incredibly soft and made with breathable fabric to keep you cool.
+They’re also moisture-wicking.

 - There are no seams at all in Purple sheets.

-- The stretchiness allows the mattress (including the polymer layer) to move with you as you move in your sleep.
+- The stretchiness allows the mattress (including the polymer layer) to move with you as you sleep.

 When we say these are stretchy sheets, we mean it.
 Stretchier than a yoga instructor!
 Could outstretch Stretch Armstrong!
-Yes, Purple sheets could win a world’s record for being the stretchiest sheets.
-And that means they fits so many mattresses, short/tall, flexible/inflexible top…AND they hold mannequins!
+Yes, Purple sheets could win a world record for being the stretchiest sheets.
+And that means they fit so many mattresses, short/tall, flexible/inflexible top…AND they hold mannequins!

-If they’re a bit too stretchy (think nylons), be sure to check out our Purple SoftStretch Sheets review here.
+If they’re a bit too stretchy (think nylons), check out our Purple SoftStretch Sheets review here.

 At $114 for their queen-sized sheet set, you’re getting a pretty good deal.
-Before Purple came out with their own sheets they recommended the Sheex brand which comes in much higher at over $160.
+Before Purple came out with its own sheets, they recommended the Sheex brand, which is much higher at over $160.

 I tried Purple’s sheets and can see why they recommend them – especially for the thicker new Purple mattresses.
-Btw, the Purple sheets are made to fit all of their beds with room to spare – they’re made to fit beds up to 16 inches high.
+By the way, the Purple sheets are made to fit all of their beds with room to spare – they’re made to fit beds up to 16 inches high.

 Purple Mattress Sheets

-The Puple sheets comes with one flat sheet, one fitted sheet, and two standard size pillowcases (one pillowcase for twin XL sizes).
-It’s available in 4 colors – mostly white and beiges except for one exception – the color purple.
-We tested the white, but we sort of wish we’d tried the purple ones.
+The Purple sheets come with one flat sheet, one fitted sheet, and two standard-size pillowcases (one pillowcase for twin XL sizes).
+It’s available in 4 colors – primarily white and beige except for one exception – the color purple.
+We tested the white, but we wish we’d tried the purple ones.

 What makes these sheets so stretchy?
 They’re not cotton.
-Instead they’re made with 10% Spandex, 90% Bamboo-derived Viscose (which is like a rayon).
-It gives them a delicate feel like they will easily tear or pile, yet they are strong.
+Instead, they’re made with 10% Spandex and 90% Bamboo-derived Viscose (which is like a rayon).
+It gives them a delicate feel as they will easily tear or pile, yet they are strong.

 The sheets are easy to put on. thick stretchy elastic on the inside of the fitted sheet is rubberized, letting it grip onto the mattress and leaving little room for the sheets to move around.